8 Washing Machine Alternatives for When You're in a Pinch

 Washboard & Bathtub

-Now, a bathtub isn’t designed for this purpose but don’t you like it when things work out?
-You can turn the tub into a laundry machine with a nice washboard.
+Now, a bathtub isn’t designed for cleaning clothes but don’t you like it when things work out?
+You can turn the tub into a laundry machine with a nice washboard (or even just your hands though that's a tougher job).
 Here’s how you do it.

 Start by filling the tub with water, soap, and the clothes to be washed.
 Quickly scrub your clothes using the washtub.
 The laundry soap tends to leave a slippery film on the surface of the tub so be sure to rinse it afterward.
 Get your clothes out and hang them to dry.
 Fast and easy!